Vali0004/RGSC-Replace/README.md

 ## SocialClub DLL Replacement

-This project aims to replace the socialclub.dll within GTA5.exe.
+This project's purpose is to replace socialclub.dll within games that use it

 ### Why?
 I needed to replace socialclub because I was replacing many API calls with my own and wanted to recreate Socialclub's backend for various reasons.
 This allows me to use the DLL inside a retail build without patching the existing socialclub.dll, instead using a bridge.